charmed-kubernetes/jenkins/docs/releases/stable/index.md

 - Requirements to run the job including what environment variables need to be set
 - Example of running the OGC specification within tox.

+### Submit PR's to bundle and charms to pin snap version

+We need to make sure that the bundle fragments and kubernetes-worker/master are set to `<k8sver>/stable` prior to cutting a new release.

-### 1. Tag existing stable branches with the current stable bundle
+### Tag existing stable branches with the current stable bundle

 For all charm repos that make up CK tag the existing stable branches with the most recently released stable bundle revision.